Boxeh/delet/README.md

-# 'delet' bot for Discord
+# delet bot for Discord
 ### deletDocs
 Documentation and readme info regarding the Delet bot for Discord.